Advancing the interests of workers and their organizations through education and research

 The Labor Resource Center (LRC) is an undergraduate education and research center located within the College of Liberal Arts at the University of Massachusetts Boston.
 The center's work is carried out through three programs:

-- the Labor Studies Program, which includes the Certificate in Labor Leadership
+- the Labor Studies Programs, which include the BA and Minor in Labor Studies (In Process and Opening Soon) and the Certificate in Labor Leadership

 - the Future of Work Research Initiative (FOWRI), which conducts and disseminates labor research on economic and workforce development